JanJanda/otava/README.md

 ## Command Line Application

 The command line application provides user access to the features of the library.
-It can be compiled and executed with the following commands.
+It can be compiled and executed respectively with the following commands.

 ```
 mvn package